-Our aim is to source materials certified to meet recognised environmental and ethical standards, such as cocoa horizons or UTZ for all chocolate and cocoa products, sustainable palm oil from producers that meet the Roundtable for Sustainable Palm Oil (RSPO).
-We value the integrity of our materials and hold supply chain maps for all high risk ingredients; the support of our supply base is essential in this.
+Our aim is to source materials certified to meet recognised environmental and ethical standards, such as cocoa horizons or the rainforest alliance for all chocolate and cocoa products, sustainable palm oil from producers that meet the Roundtable for Sustainable Palm Oil (RSPO).
+We value the integrity of our materials and hold supply chain maps for all high-risk ingredients; the support of our supply base is essential in this.
 Across our packaging supply base we are actively championing more environmentally friendly and sustainable solutions.

 The majority of our procurement activities are within Europe although we do use some suppliers from outside this area.
 We use a risk-based approach to audit “high” and “medium” risk suppliers, carrying out technical / SMETA audits.
 We prioritise our highest risk suppliers and ensure that suitable rigorous diligence is demonstrated in this regard.

 All suppliers are put through a systematic, documented verification process which is designed to objectively obtain and evaluate evidence, to determine whether the supplier conforms to the required labour standards.
 Packaging and ingredient suppliers who are deemed to be medium and high-risk suppliers (determined by reference to the supplier Sedex risk rating, geographic sourcing region and nature of the product supplied), will have a greater level of due diligence actions undertaken regularly throughout any period of supply.
 All individuals performing these checks within Symington’s are suitably trained in the relevant internal procedures that govern the approval process.